peteroupc/peteroupc.github.io/randomfunc.md

          // form, use the following line:
          if RNDINT(1) == 0: ret = -1 - ret
          // NOTE: If the signed integer format has positive and negative
-         // zero, as is the case for Java `float` and
+         // zero, as is the case, e.g., for Java `float` and
          // `double` and .NET's implementation of `System.Decimal`,
-         // for example, use the following
-         // three lines instead of the preceding line;
+         // use the following three lines instead of the preceding line;
          // here, zero will be rejected at a 50% chance because zero occurs
          // twice in both forms.
          // negative = RNDINT(1) == 0